-The Dutch long-term care system is the oldest in Europe, and up until 2015 it was the most generous in Europe after Sweden, in part because it relied too heavily on residential care (Alders et al., 2015).
-As seen in some other European systems, is funded by a single payroll contribution with eligibility of benefits determined by an assessment of care need.
+The Dutch long-term care system is the oldest in Europe, and up until 2015 it was the most generous in Europe after Sweden, in part because it relied too heavily on residential care, and (Alders et al., 2015).
+As some other European systems, is funded by a single payroll contribution, eligibility of benefits is determined by an assessment of care need.
 As in the Scottish and Spanish case, the system offers both benefits in kind and cash, but in the latter case, they refer to conditional allowances that follow a detailed personal budget.
-However, in the aftermath of the economic downturn, concerns about the escalating costs of LTC and about moral hazard in the system led to the Social Support Act 2015 which created a new, more restricted funding, restrictions to residential care and provided personal budgets (Maarse et al., 2016).
+However, in the aftermath of the economic downturn, the escalating costs of LTC as well as concerns about moral hazard in the system, in January 2015, the Social Support Act 2015 created a new more restricted funding scheme where the old statutory insurance (AWBZ) becomes WLZ with more las limited to funding and restricted to residential care and provides personal budgets (Maarse et al., 2016).
 Nursing care was integrated into the statutory health insurance scheme, and non-residential services are now managed by a new less generous fund (WMO), the responsibility of which is shifted to the municipalities.
-Two key reforms were the implementation of the WMO (Social Support Act) and WLZ (Long-Term Care Act).
-These reforms resulted in the bifurcation of LTC benefits into a national system

-(WLZ), with regional office administration, and the municipal system.
-The national (WLZ) system was tasked with providing more intensive services of residential/nursing care.
+Two key reforms were the implementation of the Wmo (Social Support Act) and Wlz (Long-Term Care Act).
+These reforms resulted in the bifurcation of LTC benefits into a national system (Wlz), with regional office administration, and the municipal system.
+The national (Wlz) system was tasked with providing more intensive services of residential/nursing care.
 The municipal system was charged with providing in-kind services which were defined by the WMO, though had freedom on how to deliver the services.
-The municipal (WMO) budget was still dictated nationally, which was likely a contributing factor to the "race to the bottom" in contracting with service providers.
+The municipal (Wmo) budget was still dictated nationally, which was likely a contributing factor to the "race to the bottom" in contracting with service providers.

-Although the reform was a major restriction to the funding of LTC in the Netherlands, it was significantly softened, in part because reform gives rise to strategic behaviours such as altering caregiving decisions (as the Scottish and Spanish example show).
-This is because elderly individuals often would not have adequate housing to receive care at home and because the new fragmented system opens up new coordination problems that were not present in the old system (von Ginneken and Kroneman, 2015).
+Although the reform mas a major restricting of the funding of LTC in the Netherlands, it was significantly softened in part because reform gives rise to strategic behaviours - as the Scottish and Spanish example show- altering caregiving decisions.
+This is because elderly individuals often would not have adequate housing to receive care at home and, in part because the new fragmented system opens up new coordination problems that were not present in the old system (von Ginneken and Kroneman, 2015).
 The net effect of the reform reducing coverage has not resulted in significant savings to the system because, although 30% savings were originally envisaged, the system required additional funding (Maarse et al., 2016).

 Alongside subsidy expansions, long term care services have been subject to spending cuts reducing the subsidies available in the context of Austerity.
-Typically, cuts have not always been transparent (e.g., expansion waiting lists to access care in Portugal and Spain), but they mostly encompass a rise in cost sharing and private contributions.
-Austerity cuts have led to Ireland cutting long-term care benefits between 5% and 8% (EFC, 2012), and the Czech Republic to cut its subsidy by 60 per cent in 2011 as part of emergency austerity measures (Hirose and Czepulis-Rutkowska, 2016).
+Typically, cuts have not always been transparent (e.g., expansion waiting lists to access care in Portugal and Spain), but they mostly encompass a rise in the cost sharing and private contributions.
+Austerity cuts have led to Ireland cut long-term care benefits between 5% and 8% (EFC, 2012), and the Czech Republic to cut its subsidy by 60 per cent in 2011 as part of emergency austerity measures (Hirose and Czepulis-Rutkowska, 2016).
 In Italy, spending cuts included the cancellation of the National Fund for Dependent People (long term care) worth €400 million, and in Spain, the 2012 spending cuts reduced the SAAD subsidy by 15 and 25% (Royal Decree 20/2012).
-Such austerity cuts in Spain led to an attenuation, or a reversal of all the effects described above, namely the reduction of the provision of informal care, and an increase in the number of hospitalisations that reduced people's savings (Costa-Font et al 2018a, 2018b, Costa-Font and Vilaplana, 2017).
+Such austerity cuts in Spain lead to an attenuation a reversion of all the effects described above, namely it reduced the provision of informal care, it increases the number of hospitalisations a reduced people's savings (Costa-Font et al 2018a, 2018b, Costa-Font and Vilaplana, 2017).